 One of the best bits about Bali is the constant party vibe.
 One thing Bali really does well, though, is the Beach Club.
 It’s a place to party, but more low key than a nightclub – just hang out in your swimmers all day!
-So if that sounds like your kind of thang, then read on… it’s our guide to eight of the best beach clubs in Bali.
+So if that sounds like your kind of thang, then read on… Now this post has been updated, here’s our guide to NINE of the best beach clubs in Bali.

 Sundays Beach Club